RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 to attack their opponent; the election process instead concentrating on the

-qualifications and vision of each candidate.
-Of course, a political party or
+qualifications of each candidate.
+Of course, a political party or organization

-organization would be free to endorse a particular candidate (as would labor
+would be free to endorse a particular candidate (as would labor unions and private

 Third, money would not be a factor in this election.
 Both primary winners would

-be given a flat $25 million tax-free dollars with which to pay for staff, advertising,
+be given a flat $50 million dollars (tax-free) with which to pay for staff,

-travel expenses, etc. and none could accept private donations (citizens could
+advertising, travel expenses, etc. and none could accept private donations (citizens

-still contribute to the various political parties, of course, and to PACs, but
+could still contribute to the various political parties, of course, and to PACs,

-it would need to be ensured that none of these monies would go directly into
+but it would need to be ensured that none of these monies would go directly

-a candidate's coffers.)
+into a candidate's coffers).
 Public events and scheduled debates would be privately

-funded and non-paying, and of course each declared candidate would be afforded
+funded, and of course each declared candidate would be afforded full Secret

-full Secret Service protection for as long as needed.
-Additionally, a wealthy
+Service protection for as long as needed.
+Additionally, a wealthy candidate

-candidate could not contribute any of his or her own money to their campaign,
+could not contribute any of his or her own money to their campaign, thereby

 Finally, the election itself would be held on the first Sunday in November when

-a twelve digit alpha-numeric code beforehand which would only be accepted once
+being assigned a twelve digit alpha-numeric code beforehand which would only

-absentee voting and the chance of fraud and all but eliminating those nasty
+eliminating troublesome absentee voting and the chance of fraud as well as all

 I imagine many readers imagine I'd also suggest eliminating the electoral college